 Several factors should be taken into account when assessing scalability options:

 By addressing these key aspects of scalability, you’ll be better equipped to handle varying workloads and adapt quickly to changing market conditions.
-It’s important not just to focus on immediate needs but also plan for long-term success.
+It’s important to focus on immediate needs and plan for long-term success.
 As technological advancements continue at a rapid pace, staying ahead of the curve is crucial in ensuring consistent customer satisfaction.

 With this understanding of scalability considerations under your belt, we now turn our attention toward another critical aspect: the importance of customer support.